top of page

 Three Pure Ones or San Qing

-They are representatives and incarnations of Dao, the law of nature, and the rule of the universe.
+They represent and incarnate Dao, the law of nature, and the rule of the universe.

-The three means Yin and Yang and Qi, or Heaven and Earth and Human in other versions.
+The three symbolize Yin and Yang and Qi, or Heaven and Earth and Humanity in other versions.

-Hence, the Three Pure Ones are the highest gods who rule everything.
+Therefore, the Three Pure Ones are the highest gods who govern everything.

 Three Most Supreme Immortals of the Taoism Religion — San Qing